 Format & Submission: Abstracts should be typed using size 12, Times New Roman font, and submitted using the web-based "Abstract Submission Form" (see example at the bottom of this page).

-Example: Shown below is an example of an abstract submission that is in the preferred format.
+Example: Shown below is an example of a seminar abstract submission that is in the preferred format.

 ORAL PRESENTATION IS PREFERRED

 THE USE OF TRANSGENIC ALFALFA PLANTS TO ASSESS THE ROLE OF THE PLANT HORMONE CYTOKININ IN NODULATION INDUCED BY RHIZOBIUM SPP.
 Jamel Ancheta*, Stephen Darrow and Cyndi Yap (Gary Kuleck), Loyola Marymount University, Dept. of Biology, 7900 Loyola Blvd., Los Angeles, CA 90045.